kitnil/awesome/README.md

 ## Pascal

+- [awesome-pascal](https://github.com/Fr0sT-Brutal/awesome-pascal) - A curated list of awesome Delphi/FreePascal/(any)Pascal frameworks, libraries, resources, and shiny things.
+Inspired by awesome-... stuff.
+Open source and freeware only!
 - [transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
 Faster and has more functionality than the built-in web GUI.
 - [soldat](https://github.com/Soldat/soldat) - Soldat is a unique 2D (side-view) multiplayer action game
 - [HeidiSQL](https://github.com/HeidiSQL/HeidiSQL) - A lightweight client for managing MariaDB, MySQL, SQL Server, PostgreSQL and SQLite, written in Delphi